Nicardipine is prescribed for high blood pressure, and to prevent angina.

 When you first start taking the capsules you may get a headache or feel flushed.
 These symptoms usually go after a few days.

 You can take nicardipine capsules before or after meals.

 |Available as||Standard capsules (Cardene®) and prolonged-release capsules (Cardene® SR), injection|

 Nicardipine belongs to a group of medicines called calcium-channel blockers.
 It is prescribed to treat high blood pressure (hypertension), or to prevent angina chest pain.
 You will have been prescribed it for one of these reasons.

 It works by causing some of your blood vessels to relax and widen.
 This lowers your blood pressure.
 It also reduces the force and the rate of your heartbeat, and this helps to prevent angina chest pain.
 It does these things by blocking the amount of calcium that goes into the 'smooth' muscle cells in the walls of your arteries and in your heart.
 Calcium is needed for muscles to contract, so reducing the amount of calcium causes the muscle cells to relax.

-A brand of nicardipine called Cardene® SR is manufactured as a modified-release capsule.
+In some countries nicardipine is available as a modified-release capsule.
 This means that the capsules release nicardipine more slowly than the standard capsules.
-It can be prescribed for people with high blood pressure.
+They can be prescribed for people with high blood pressure.